-- 1. Treble: This tone control adjusts the high frequency speaker audio response from -12 dB to +12 dB.
+- 1. Volume Reference: The Volume Reference setting controls the attenuation level of the internal speakers.
+The value ranges from 0 to -255 dB.
+0 results in full volume and -255 causes the speakers to be muted. - 2.
+Treble: This tone control adjusts the high frequency speaker audio response from -12 dB to +12 dB.
 Lowering Treble compensates for high frequency pre-emphasis or removes sibilance effects.
 Increasing Treble will add "sizzle" to the sound and bring high-pitched sounds out of the mix.
 The control can be touched and moved left or right to adjust in 2 dB increments.
-After touching the Treble control, the Channel knob can also be turned to make the adjustment. - 2.
-Low Cut: Low Cut is provided for cases where unusually deep content produces audible distortion and interferes with monitoring. - 3.
+After touching the Treble control, the Channel knob can also be turned to make the adjustment. - 3.
+Low Cut: Low Cut is provided for cases where unusually deep content produces audible distortion and interferes with monitoring. - 4.
 Bass: This tone control adjusts the low frequency speaker audio response from -12 dB to +12 dB.
 Lowering Bass will unmask midrange band sounds, while increasing Bass will make the sound "fatter".
 The control can be touched and moved left or right to adjust in 2 dB increments.
-After touching the Bass control, the Channel knob can also be turned to make the adjustment. - 4.
+After touching the Bass control, the Channel knob can also be turned to make the adjustment. - 5.
 Set to Flat: This button sets both the Treble and Bass controls to 0 dB, removing any emphasis or de-emphasis they can provide.
 Selecting Flat provides the flattest measured response from the internal speakers.